Manhattan Car Accident Attorney

-A car accident can injure every part of the body.
+A car crash in Manhattan can injure every part of the body.
 These injuries depend largely on the type and severity of the crash experienced, as well as other factors that one cannot predict.

 - Traumatic brain injuries.
 Motor vehicle accidents are the leading cause of traumatic brain injuries.
 Brain injuries may be mild, resulting in a brief loss of consciousness (if any), and resolving within a few weeks.
 However, brain injuries may also be catastrophic, resulting in life-altering deficits to a person’s ability to communicate, control one’s emotions, master balanced and coordinated movement, see, or hear.

 - Spinal cord injuries.
 Spinal cord injuries are also most commonly caused by motor vehicle accidents and can result in life-altering consequences including tetraplegia (also known as quadriplegia), which is the loss of function and sensation in all of the limbs; or paraplegia, which causes loss of function and sensation (known as paralysis) in the lower extremities.
 The extent of the damage involved in a spinal cord injury is largely dependent on how high on the spinal cord the injury occurred.
-Injuries occurring in the cervical (neck) area of the spine generally results in the highest level of paralysis and a person with high tetraplegia may even be unable to breathe on his or her own.
+Injuries occurring in the cervical (neck) area of the spine generally result in the highest level of paralysis and a person with high tetraplegia may even be unable to breathe on his or her own.

 - Broken bones.
 It is common for a car accident victim to suffer broken bones due to the impact of the collision.
 These fractures can be relatively minor or result in significant and life-threatening injuries.
 Broken ribs, for example, may result in internal damage caused by the jagged pieces of the fracture.

 - Soft tissue injuries, such as whiplash.
 Often regarded as “minor” injuries, whiplash and other soft tissue injuries may produce chronic pain and other long-term issues, particularly in those with a pre-existing injury or advanced age.